zenzillo/react-hacker-news/README.md

 ### `npm run start`

-The app will run in development mode and automatically opens in the browser at [http://localhost:8080](http://localhost:8080).
+The app will run in development mode and can be viewed in the browser at [http://localhost:8080](http://localhost:8080).

 Or run the project in production: